Skip to main content

 Prioritized Lever 2

-Campus leadership retains effective, well-supported teachers by strategically recruiting, selecting, assigning, and building the capacity of teachers so that all students have access to high-quality educators.
+Campus leadership retains effective, well-supported teachers by strategically recruiting, selecting, assigning, and inducting teachers so that all students have access to high-quality educators.

 graphics